 Adjustment of status:

-After you arrive in the U.S., apply for Form I-485, Adjustment of Status for alien spouse and each child.
+After you arrive in the U.S., apply for Form I-485, Adjustment of Status, for the alien spouse and each child.
 It is not necessary to get Form I-130 approved before filing I-485.

 Change of status: